brettimus/bootlings/README.md

 bootlings
 =========

+Included:
+[] Bootstrap 3
-Less files for Bootstrap 3 customization
+[] LESS files for Bootstrap nav and button color customization [] A test template

-They can be used at the command line to produce stylesheets.

-For example:
+[] A handful of open-source fonts from font-squirrel

+Example use of the LESS:

 > lessc custom-nav.less mySiteNavColors.css

-Would give you a stylesheet that you link to after linking to bootstrap.css.
+Would give you a stylesheet that you can link to after linking to bootstrap.css.

 A rudimentary testing template is included.